Back to Living Real Change

 Although opioids can offer temporary relief, they do not address pain’s underlying roots.
 Dr. Xu recommends that people suffering from chronic pain get properly diagnosed.

 Finding out what’s triggering your problems can illuminate solutions for long-term management.
-Correctly diagnosed causes of pain can be resolved relatively quickly.
-There’s rarely a quick fix for chronic pain without an obvious underlying cause, Dr. Xu says, but a healthy lifestyle with regular exercise can put you on the right path.
+Doctors can resolve correctly diagnosed causes of pain relatively quickly.
+Dr. Xu says there’s rarely a quick fix for chronic pain without an obvious underlying cause, but a healthy lifestyle with regular exercise can put you on the right path.

-Using opiates to tame pain can ultimately worsen it, because patients who take opiates for a long time may develop central sensitization, says Dr. Xu.
+Using opiates to tame pain can ultimately worsen it, because patients who take opiates for a long time may develop central sensitization, Dr. Xu says.
 That means the nervous system is constantly over-firing, leading to more pain without easy answers.

 Instead of using drugs, Dr. Xu recommends these patients focus on positive lifestyle choices to help reset the pain circuit.
 These can include: